A template method to measure the $t \bar t$ polarisation: Extracting polarisations

-Here we investigate the extraction of the polarization parameters in the SM as well as in the CMDM samples.
-For illustration, we show in Fig.~\ref{fig:SMfitsII} the normalized two-dimensional distributions for the SM sample, using the three sets of axes.
+Here we investigate the extraction of the polarisation parameters in the SM as well as in the CMDM samples.
+For illustration, we show in Fig.~\ref{fig:SMfitsII} the normalised two-dimensional distributions for the SM sample, using the three sets of axes.

-As discussed in section~\ref{sec:2}, a residual interference correction $\Delta_\text{int}$ may arise from imperfect reconstruction of the lepton angles, which makes the interference between polarization states non-negligible.
+As discussed in section~\ref{sec:2}, a residual interference correction $\Delta_\text{int}$ may arise from imperfect reconstruction of the lepton angles, which makes the interference between polarisation states non-negligible.
 When comparing theory with data, it has to be taken into account.
-By subtracting the SM true two-dimensional distribution (after simulation and reconstruction) from the distribution obtained with a SM-like mixture of $LL$, $RR$, $LR$ and $RL$ distributions, weighted with corresponding polarization coefficients, we can determine the corrections, which are shown in Fig.~\ref{fig:migrationsII}.
+By subtracting the SM true two-dimensional distribution (after simulation and reconstruction) from the distribution obtained with a SM-like mixture of $LL$, $RR$, $LR$ and $RL$ distributions, weighted with corresponding polarisation coefficients, we can determine the corrections, which are shown in Fig.~\ref{fig:migrationsII}.
 For the computation of this correction one third of the SM sample is used, corresponding to around $10^5$ events.
 (These events are not used in the subsequent fit.)
-The inclusion of this term allows to perform the desired template fit, using (\ref{ec:expansion3}) to extract the polarization coefficients $a_{XX'}$, not only in the SM sample but also in presence of a large CMDM.
+The inclusion of this term allows to perform the desired template fit, using (\ref{ec:expansion3}) to extract the polarisation coefficients $a_{XX'}$, not only in the SM sample but also in presence of a large CMDM.

-The values of the polarization coefficients are obtained by performing 2000 pseudo-experiments, in which the entries in the binned two-dimensional distributions are allowed to fluctuate following a Poisson distribution, assuming a luminosity of 36.1 fb$^{-1}$.
+The values of the polarisation coefficients are obtained by performing 2000 pseudo-experiments, in which the entries in the binned two-dimensional distributions are allowed to fluctuate following a Poisson distribution, assuming a luminosity of 36.1 fb$^{-1}$.
 In each pseudo-experiment Eq.~(\ref{ec:expansion3}) is used to obtain the coefficients with a fit.
-Results are summarized in Table~\ref{tab:coeffs}, together with the predictions directly calculated from the SM and CMDM Monte Carlo samples, at parton level.
+Results are summarised in Table~\ref{tab:coeffs}, together with the predictions directly calculated from the SM and CMDM Monte Carlo samples, at parton level.
 The spin correlation coefficients